7185/lemuria/README.md

 ```bash
 $ npx -w backend prisma db push --skip-generate
 ```
+> [!WARNING]
-There is no node script to import worlds yet, so you can use the python one instead.
+> There is no node script to import worlds yet, so you have to use the python one instead.

 #### Python backend
 ```bash